antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 <button type="submit" >Go to R2 differential expression of TF's</button>
 </form>

-* Click next, select the appropriate categories and click next
 * Use both expression analysis and the enhancer data in the genomebrowser to decide which transcription factors would be worthwhile to further investigate.